 - Abraham Kimball (born in Vermont in 1807) and his wife Ruth arrived in Fulton, Rock County, between 1839 and 1843.

 - Newcomb Kimball (born in Pennsylvania in 1816) and his wife Elora arrived in Lima, Rock County, prior to 1843.

-Searching for David Kimball in the 1850 census for Walworth County revealed only one entry with the last name of Kimball that has family members who were born in Germany.
+Although it is known that David Kimball was in the area at the time of the 1850 census, finding his entry is challenging.
+There are many Kimball’s enumerated in Walworth County, but there is only one entry with the last name of Kimball that has family members who were born in Germany.
 It matches David Kimball’s family in most details:

 1850 United States Census, Wisconsin, Walworth, Bloomfield, Pages 6 (lines 36 – 42) and 7 (lines 1-2).